Kosmokleaner/DirectXShaderCompilerWiki/Shader-Model-6.4.md

 This covered under the low-precision feature bit (indicating native half and short support).

 ## Support for Variable Rate Shading
 Variable rate shading is supported as of this shader model.
-Only one token added to HLSL.
-It is supported only in Pixel Shaders.
+Only one token was added to HLSL.

 `SV_ShadingRate`